Jacob Wohl: Pete Buttigieg

 Wohl and Burkman announced that they would be holding a press conference at Burkman's house on May 8 to continue their accusations against Buttigieg.
 On May 7, Burkman tweeted a link to an event called "Protest Against Homophobic Bigots" and wrote, "Hundreds of leftist protestors are set to descend on our Wednesday Press conference.
 We WILL NOT surrender to the mob.
 We've called in extra security to guard our safety and that of our partners in the media".
-The protest was discovered to be fake, organized by Wohl himself, when attendees received confirmation emails containing the email address wohlthinktank@gmail.com, which Wohl had used in the past.
+The protest was discovered to be fake, organized by Wohl himself, when attendees received confirmation emails containing the email ID "wohlthinktank", which Wohl had used in the past.
 Mediaite noted that events can be registered with false contact information on Eventbrite, but that Eventbrite would have emailed the address used by the organizer, allowing them to delete or edit the event.
 Wohl denied involvement in creating the event page, and Eventbrite later took down the event page, citing their rules against "inauthentic content".

-At the May 8 press conference, Wohl and Burkman displayed footage of the student they had flown to Washington, D.C. drinking a coffee, which they said was proof that the student was not being coerced.
+At the May 8 press conference, Wohl and Burkman displayed footage of the student they had flown to Washington, DC drinking a coffee, which they said was proof that the student was not being coerced.
 Wohl stated, "Most forced coercion events ... do not involve caramel frappuccino".
 While the press conference was underway, the student released his own statement describing Wohl and Burkman as "chronic liars" and stating that he would not be at the press conference as they had claimed.
 No protesters attended the fake protest that Wohl had attempted to organize.